Mustafa-muftah/YouTube/README.md

 To start the app run "yarn dev"

+-- You need to generate youtube API-KEY and use inside the the searchActions.ts inside action creator dir in the appstate

+ folder instead of  ${process.env.API_KEY}.

 To test the app run "yarn test"

 --  This app is built by Vite module bundler